SnapXL/snapx-plugin-spec/README.md

 ## 💬 Feedback Welcome

 Got thoughts or want to help shape this system?
-Open an issue or chat with us on Discord.
+Open an issue or chat with us on [Discord](https://discord.gg/ys3ZCzttVQ)!

 We’re building SnapX to be **open, secure, and community-first.**